dexie/dexie-website/docs/Tutorial/Best-Practices.md

 Using transactions gives you the following benefits:

 * Robustness: If any error occur, transaction will be rolled back!
-* Simpler code: You may do all operations sequencially - they get queued on the transaction.
+* Simpler code: You may do all operations sequentially - they get queued on the transaction.
 * One single line to catch them all - exceptions, errors wherever they occur.
 * You can just fire off database operations without handling returned promises.
-The transaction block will catch any error explicitely.
+The transaction block will catch any error explicitly.
 * Faster execution
 * Remember that a browser can close down at any moment.
 Think about what would happen if the user closes the browser somewhere between your operations.
 Would that lead to an invalid state?
 If so, use a transaction - that will make all operations abort if browser is closed between operations.